SimonYuvarlak/Solidity_Tutorial/8_Calculating_The_Current_State_Of_A_Proposal.md

 - We used `view` because the function only views data from the blockchain and does not alter it.

 ### Your Task
 We can calculate if the proposal is succedded of failed in many ways and this is just one of them.
-Create your own logic and implement it instead of the one we created above.
+- Create your own logic and implement it instead of the one we created above.
+- Submit your code